jpsm83/health/documentation/n8n/article_translation.md

 **CRITICAL INSTRUCTION: YOU MUST TRANSLATE THE COMPLETE ARTICLE JSON OBJECT TO THE SPECIFIED TARGET LANGUAGE WHILE MAINTAINING CULTURAL APPROPRIATENESS AND UPDATING ALL URL PATTERNS AND SEO ELEMENTS.**

-Your task is to:

-## 1. CONTENT UNDERSTANDING AND TRANSLATION
+## TRANSLATION PROCESS

-**ABSOLUTELY CRITICAL: YOU MUST READ, UNDERSTAND THE COMPLETE ARTICLE JSON OBJECT AND TRANSLATE ALL TRANSLATABLE CONTENT TO THE SPECIFIED TARGET LANGUAGE.**

 **STEP 1: READ THE COMPLETE ARTICLE JSON OBJECT**
 - Analyze the provided complete article JSON object thoroughly
 - Identify all translatable content sections
 - Extract the core information and context from all sections
 - Determine the target language and cultural requirements
-- Identify all URL patterns and SEO elements that need updating

 **STEP 2: TRANSLATE AND REWRITE CONTENT**
 Process the following sections according to their requirements:

 - **Canvas content**: REWRITE (not translate) - rewrite paragraphOne, paragraphTwo, paragraphThree based on context to ensure 205 character limit per paragraph
 - **SEO content**: TRANSLATE - metaTitle, metaDescription, keywords, slug
-- \*\*slug will be the article name, lowercase, with no especial characters, separate by hyphen (normalize non-ASCII chars to ASCII)
 - **Article content**: TRANSLATE - mainTitle, all subTitles, all articleParagraphs
-- **Social media content**: REWRITE (not translate) - rewrite all text content across all platforms (Instagram, Facebook, X/Twitter, Pinterest, YouTube, Threads, TikTok) to ensure character limits compliance
+- **Social media content**: REWRITE (not translate) - rewrite all text content across all platforms to ensure character limits compliance

 **STEP 3: UPDATE SEO AND URL ELEMENTS**
 Update the following elements based on the target language: